Namit2111/Agent-Jivus/RagAPI/root/docs/api/crm/companies/content_create-companies_txt.md

 # HubSpot CRM API: Companies

 This document details the HubSpot CRM API endpoints for managing companies.
 Companies in HubSpot store information about organizations interacting with your business.
-These endpoints allow you to create, manage, and synchronize company data between HubSpot and other systems.
+These endpoints allow creation, management, and synchronization of company data between HubSpot and other systems.

-For a broader understanding of objects, records, properties, and associations within the HubSpot API, refer to the [Understanding the CRM](link_to_understanding_crm_guide) guide.
-For general CRM database management, see [how to manage your CRM database](link_to_crm_database_management).
+## Understanding the CRM (Prerequisites)

+Before using these APIs, familiarize yourself with HubSpot's [Understanding the CRM](link-to-hubspot-crm-guide) and [managing your CRM database](link-to-hubspot-crm-management).
+Understanding objects, records, properties, and associations is crucial.

+## API Endpoints

+All endpoints use the `/crm/v3/objects/companies` base path unless otherwise specified.
+Requests require appropriate authentication.

-## Create Companies
+### 1. Create Companies

-To create new companies, send a `POST` request to:

-`/crm/v3/objects/companies`

-Include your company data within a `properties` object.
-You can also add an `associations` object to associate the new company with existing records (e.g., contacts, deals) or activities (e.g., meetings, notes).

-### Properties

-Company details are stored in properties.
-HubSpot provides default properties, and you can also create custom properties.
-When creating a company, include at least one of the following:

-* `name`
+**Endpoint:** `POST /crm/v3/objects/companies`

+**Method:** `POST`

+**Request Body:** JSON

-* `domain` (recommended as the primary unique identifier to avoid duplicates)
+Requires at least `name` or `domain`.  `domain` is strongly recommended as the primary unique identifier to prevent duplicates.
+Multiple domains can be added using the `hs_additional_domains` field (e.g., `"hs_additional_domains": "domain.com;domain2.com"`).

-If a company has multiple domains, use the `hs_additional_domains` field, separating domains with semicolons (e.g., `"hs_additional_domains" : "domain.com; domain2.com; domain3.com"`).

-To view available properties, make a `GET` request to:

-`/crm/v3/properties/companies`

-Learn more about the [properties API](link_to_properties_api).

-**Note:** If including `lifecyclestage`, use the internal name (not the label).
-Internal names for default stages are text values (e.g., `subscriber`, `marketingqualifiedlead`), while custom stage internal names are numeric.
-Find the internal ID in your lifecycle stage settings or via the API.

-**Example Request Body (JSON):**
+**Example Request Body:**

 ```json
 {